kind-lab/voice-biomarker-fhir/input/pagecontent/guidance.md

 #### Overarching structure

-In FHIR, the canonical [PlanDefinition](http://hl7.org/fhir/R4/plandefinition.html) resource can be used to structure protocols.
-At its core, a PlanDefinition is a pre-defined group of actions to be taken in particular circumstances.
-In our case, these actions are the data collection steps undertaken as a part of the data collection process.
+In FHIR, we will be using [Questionnaires](http://hl7.org/fhir/R4/questionnaire.html) to define the overarching protocols.

-To provide consistency across the protocols, the base PlanDefinition resource was extended to create [VbaiCohortProtocol].
-Each individual disease group follows the same protocol with exactly 12 steps:
+To provide consistency across the protocols, each individual disease group follows the same protocol with exactly 12 steps:

 1. Eligibility
 2. Consent/Assent